Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 Cloudways Pricing (2026)

-Cloudways' pricing is based on the underlying server you choose.
-Here's what DigitalOcean-backed plans look like on Cloudways:
+Cloudways charges based on the underlying server you pick.
+Here's what their DigitalOcean-backed plans look like:

 | Plan | RAM | Storage | Bandwidth | Price/mo |